 *Not quite sure about using toothpicks yet?
 Try using golf tees instead.

-There is SO MUCH LEARNING and so much value to a simple activity like this – don’t overlook it!
+There is so much learning and so much value to a simple kids activity like this – don’t overlook it!

 During this easy peasy activity, my daughter is:

 - working on hand-eye coordination

 - using spatial awareness (which is a fancy way of saying “being able to move the toothpicks around each other and the apple”)